NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submit_Release.md

 ### Submit to the GDC

 The "Submit" button is available only if the project is in "REVIEW" state.
-At this point, the user can decide whether to re-open the project to upload more data or to submit data to the GDC.
+At this point, the user can decide whether to re-open the project to upload more data or to submit the data to the GDC.
 When the project is in "REVIEW" the following panel appears on the dashboard: